 In relation to Transporter Daily Read Equipment with effect from the later of:

-the Day on which the Transporter notifies the Registered User that the equipment is operational; and
+following the Transporter's notification to the CDSP, the Day on which the CDSP notifies the Registered User that the equipment is operational; and

-the first Day on which the Transporter provides to the User a Valid Meter Reading obtained by means of such equipment; or
+the first Day on which the Transporter provides to the CDSP a Valid Meter Reading obtained by means of such equipment; or

 in relation to User Daily Read Equipment, the effective date of the Supply Point Confirmation.

-Subject to Section G 1.5.4, where a New Supply Point has been classified in accordance with Section G1.5.13, the Transporter will, as soon as reasonably practicable, furnish, install, make operational and maintain Transporter Daily Read Equipment at the relevant Supply Meter, and shall inform the Registered User when Transporter Daily Read Equipment has been installed and made operational in accordance with paragraph 4.1.6.
+Subject to Section G 1.5.4, where a New Supply Point has been classified in accordance with Section G1.5.13, the Transporter will, as soon as reasonably practicable, furnish, install, make operational and maintain Transporter Daily Read Equipment at the relevant Supply Meter, and shall inform the CDSP and the Registered User when Transporter Daily Read Equipment has been installed and made operational in accordance with paragraph 4.1.6.
 In the event of undue delay being experienced, the Transporter will:

 promptly notify the Registered User of the nature of the delay and of an expected timescale for resolution;